This post contains affiliate links. Please see our disclosure policy.

 - Multigrain Sandwich Loaf – Add 50 to 100g of your favorite seeds to the mixture when you add the butter, sugar and salt.
 Seeds like sesame, sunflower, pumpkin and flax work really well.

-- Wholemeal Sandwich Loaf - Replace half the Bread Flour with Whole Wheat or Wholemeal Flour for a more hearty country style sandwich loaf.
+- Wholemeal Sandwich Loaf – Replace half the Bread Flour with whole wheat flour for a more hearty country style sandwich loaf.
 You could top with sesame seeds when you place it into the tin.

-- Make this loaf into sourdough discard rolls by following these instructions.
+- You could also turn this loaf into sourdough discard rolls.

 Sourdough Discard Sandwich Loaf Recipe